gitter-badger/brunch-with-panache/README.md

 ## Coffeeenv
-A `config.coffeeenv` file is provided in the `app/lib` directory.
+A `config.coffeeenv` file is provided in the `app` directory.
 It allows you to set environment variables for the purposes of local development or deployment.

 ``` coffee
 (env) ->